How A Small English Town Spurred The Group That's Reshaping Global Climate Protests

 The group's efforts to cause civic disruption regularly make headlines.
 Members have thrown fake blood on pavements, super-glued their bottoms to a window facing lawmakers in the House of Commons, and staged a mock funeral during London Fashion Week, saying the clothing industry is a major offender in the climate crisis.
 Members have also chained and glued themselves to the fence outside the London home of Jeremy Corbyn, the leader of the main opposition Labour Party.

 "His wife wanted us to leave.
 His aides wanted us to leave.
 He didn't speak to us," Skeena Rathor, an XR member and town councilor in Stroud, says of the Corbyn operation.
-The group ran out of nail polish remover to break down the super-glue binding their hands together, she says, "so peeling off hurt a bit."
+The group ran out of nail polish remover to break down the super glue binding their hands together, she says, "so peeling off hurt a bit."
 But it was not in vain.
 "His neighbors loved us," she says, smiling.

 David Lambert, who is in charge of media relations of Extinction Rebellion, says that's a common reaction, even when the group is causing disruption.